-And to just wrap this weird bouquet of stuff, do you end this piece in a really kind of bold statement that I love?
+And to just wrap this weird bouquet of stuff, you end this piece in a really kind of bold statement that I love.
 It's, you know, it's in the hope of this chaotic conversation, partly beyond human comprehension, certainly at the risk of peril that we launched the journal of social computing, that like in a way, you know, this interfacing with the cognitive other in order to improve the way that we search the space of possible scientific discovery is putting us back into the rainforest.
 We're no longer an apex predator.
 And consequently it changes what we believe is possible with science in terms of actually landing on a final or unified theories.

 Michael Garfield (18m 9s):

 And yeah, I'd love to hear you talk a little bit more just about the, the epistemic and paradigmatic shift underway with all of that.
-Yeah,

 James Evans (18m 18s):

-No, no. I think these are really exciting and strange developments and I think it is at the risk of which I'll talk about in just a moment.
+Yeah, no, no. I think these are really exciting and strange developments and I think it is at the risk of which I'll talk about in just a moment.
 I think the idea is if we are going to work with this realm of, of possible intelligences of computational intelligences, when we talked about experimental design is algorithm design.
 In some ways that's kind of like taking those intelligences down into the small setting.
 So for example, typically in the social sciences, we love to run surveys.
 We love to do mid-scale the small scale experiments in which, you know, you'll gather a hundred people, 200 people, 500 people, maybe a thousand people for survey, maybe 10,000 people.

 James Evans (19m 2s):